Healthcare · Web app

 Dr. Anderson (MD, middle) and Colleen (CRNP, right) were two of the MEND providers that I shadowed.

-I used notes from shadowing to create a journey map of MEND providers, looking at their interactions with each other, the documentation tools they're using, etc.
+I used notes from shadowing to create a journey map of MEND providers, looking at their interactions with each other, the documentation tools they used, etc.

 I chose this method to analyze the end-to-end user journey, with a goal to identify patterns, gaps, and opportunity areas.